AIR-HLoc: Adaptive Retrieved Images Selection for Efficient Visual Localisation: CONCLUSIONS

 \section{CONCLUSIONS}

-The IR module in HLoc identifies the most similar $k$ images from a database of reference images for a given query image.
-Increasing $k$ enhances localisation robustness for challenging queries but also leads to increased computational cost for feature matching.
-Feature matching is the bottleneck of the runtime, increasing linearly with $k$.
-This paper introduces \sysname, a method that optimizes processing time by adaptively retrieve different number of images based on the similarity between query images and the reference image database.
-Extensive experiments conducted on the Cambridge Landmarks, 7Scenes, and Aachen Day-Night-v1.1 datasets demonstrate the efficacy of our algorithm, achieving a reduction of 30\%, 26\%, and 11\% in computational overhead while maintaining SOTA accuracy for three datasets, respectively, compared to HLoc with fixed image retrieval.
+The IR module in HLoc retrieves the top-$k$ similar reference images for a given query.
+A larger $k$ improves localisation robustness for challenging queries but increases the computational cost, as feature matching— the main runtime bottleneck—scales linearly with $k$.
+This paper introduces \sysname, a method that optimizes processing time by adaptively retrieving a different number of images based on the similarity between query images and the reference image database.
+Extensive experiments conducted on three datasets demonstrate the efficacy of our algorithm, achieving up to a 30\% reduction in matching cost while maintaining state-of-the-art (SOTA) accuracy.
+This paper provides novel insights into the relationship between global and local descriptors, offering a deeper understanding that can inform more effective $k$ selection and algorithm design for practical applications.